PacktPublishing/React-Native-Projects-2nd-Edition/README.md

 React Native Projects (2nd Edition) [Video], published by Packt

-each folder is a section
+each branch is a project